Unlike spring which inspires new beginnings, autumn is a time when many people start to slow down and become more insular.

 What have been your highlights and what hasn’t felt so good?

-Assess where you are right now and what you need to do to achieve your goals and intentions over the coming months.
+Next, assess where you are right now and what you need to do to become more aligned with your goals and intentions over the coming months.

 What action do you need to take?